-The Board reviewed a number of measures of profitability in 2004 and determined that Modified ROCE was a good measure to be used for evaluating corporate performance.
+The Board has reviewed a number of measures of profitability and has determined that Modified ROCE was a good measure to be used for evaluating corporate performance.
 Investing in large capital assets designed to run for long periods of time is a core element of our long-term business strategy.
 As a measure of the quality of returns to shareholders, Modified ROCE has a level of simplicity that allows for ease of understanding by employees.
-The Board reviews the use of Modified ROCE each year and in 2011 established 12% Modified ROCE as the performance target, with break-even net income as the performance minimum and 17% as the performance maximum.
-Refer to the "Financial Highlights" section of our 2011 Annual Report for a more detailed definition of Modified ROCE.
-The Company's actual Modified ROCE in 2011 was 13.8% resulting in a payout level of 136%.
+The Board reviews the use of Modified ROCE each year and in 2012 established 12% Modified ROCE as the performance target, with break-even net income as the performance minimum and 17% as the performance maximum.
+Refer to the "Financial Highlights" section of our 2012 Annual Report for a more detailed definition of Modified ROCE.
+The Company's actual Modified ROCE in 2012 was 12% resulting in a payout level of 100%.